 Field Description Task ID The task IDs can be assigned as required.
-They are not used for gateway-internal pro- cesses, but for the logical arrangement of tasks.
+They are used for the logical arrangement of tasks but not for gateway-internal processes.

-Field Description Master Interface Protocol This parameter defines which mechanism is used for monitoring the master.
+Field Description Master Interface Protocol Defines which mechanism is used for monitor- ing the master.
 Possible values: BRRP (default value with configured virtual router): The BRRP-specific state advertise- ments are used for determining the state of the master.
 The master sends advertise- ments as per its configuration in the CONFIGURATION menu.
 IFC - operStatus (default value without configured virtual router): The OPERSTATUS of MASTER INTERFACE is determined.
 The OPERSTATUS can be seen in the IFTABLE.

-Field Description Master Action This parameter defines the trigger of the task to be configured.
-The possible values depend on the selection in Master Interface Protocol : For MASTER INTERFACE PROTOCOL = BRRP: Initialize (default value): The gateways associated with the virtual router are waiting for a startup event.
+Field Description Master Action Defines the trigger of the task to be configured.
+The possible values depend on the selection in MASTER INTERFACE PROTOCOL : For MASTER INTERFACE PROTOCOL = BRRP: Initialize (default value): The gateways associated with the virtual router are waiting for a startup event.
 Backup: The availability of the master router is monitored.
 Master: The virtual router is forwarding packets for IP addresses that are associated with this router. any: MASTER ACTION = Initialize, Backup or Master.
 This option is only to be applied with SLAVE ACTION = sync.
-For detailed information about the BRRP state see table "BRRP states," on page 11.
-For MASTER INTERFACE PROTOCOL = IFC- operStatus: up (default value): The interface is ac- tive. down: The interface is inactive.
-Virtual Router ID This field can only be edited if MASTER INTERFACE PROTOCOL is set to BRRP.
-This parameter defines which interface is to be checked by selecting a Virtual Router ID (VRID).
-The Watchdog Daemon requests the detailed information entered in CONFIGURATION .
+For detailed information about the BRRP state see table "BRRP states," on page 19.
+For MASTER INTERFACE PROTOCOL = IFC-operStatus: up (default value): The interface is active. down: The interface is inactive.
+Virtual Router ID This field can only be edited if Master INTERFACE PROTOCOL is set to BRRP.
+Defines which interface is to be checked by selecting a Virtual Router ID (VRID).
+The Watchdog Daemon requests the detailed information entered in Configuration .
 The default value is 0 (if no VRID is defined) or the smallest VRID defined.

-Field Description Master Interface This field can only be edited if MASTER INTERFACE PROTOCOL is set to IFC - operStatus .
-This parameter defines which BRRP interface is to be checked by selecting an interface name.
+Field Description Master Interface This field can only be edited if Master INTERFACE PROTOCOL is set to IFC - operStatus.
+Defines which BRRP interface is to be checked by selecting an interface name.
 The Watchdog Daemon requests details in the IFTABLE .
-Slave Interface Protocol This parameter defines which mechanism the backup uses to react to the trigger: BRRP (default value with configured virtual router): The backup changes to the BRRP state defined by the parameter selected in SLAVE ADMIN ACTION.
+Slave Interface Protocol Defines which mechanism the backup uses to react to the trigger: BRRP (default value with configured virtual router): The backup changes to the BRRP state defined by the parameter selected in SLAVE ADMIN ACTION.
 IFC - adminStatus (default value without configured virtual router): The backup changes to the ADMINSTATUS defined by the parameter selected in SLAVE ADMIN ACTION.